william1220/FreeCodeCamp/README.md

 #FreeCodeCamp folder

-This repository is for learning to code with Freecodecamp
+This repository is for learning to code with Freecodecamp!